carmaa/inception/README.md

  * 0.2.2 - Added signatures for Linux Mint
  * 0.2.3 - General code cleanup, and nicer and more consistent output
  * 0.2.4 - Added a progress bar
+ * 0.2.5 - No longer needed to be root to run the tool

 Disclaimer